-On my second visit to Western Bohemia, I should’ve known better than to ask the waitress if the restaurant offered anything that “wasn’t so heavy”.
+It was my second visit to Western Bohemia.
+I should’ve known better than to ask the waitress if the restaurant offered anything that “wasn’t so heavy”.

-“Evry-zing in Czech Republik iss e-vee!” came the curt reply.
+“Everything in Czech Republic is heavy!” came the curt reply.

-It was Easter and we were in Františkovy Lázně, a small but charming spa town just beyond the German border, in the Karlovy Vary region.
-As we journeyed past the autobahn, forested highway lanes opened up to beautiful, spacious, bright green plains.
+It was Easter and we were in Františkovy Lázně, a small spa town just past the German border, in the Karlovy Vary region.

-Here are some lovely photos of Františkovy Lázně.
+Here are some photos of Františkovy Lázně, courtesy of Czech Tourism.

-The next day, we headed for the Aqua Forum, the town’s spa center indoor swimming pool.
+The next day, we headed for the Aqua Forum, the town’s popular indoor swimming pool.

-By evening, I’d warmed up to the fact that a journey to the Czech Republic meant one could (must!) throw out all dietary preferences.
+By evening, I’d succumbed up to the fact that a holiday in the Czech Republic meant one must throw out all dietary preferences.

 Next Stop: Pulled over by the police in Budvar City (České Budějovice) and tour of the Budweiser Budvar Czech Brewery!